AdobeDocs/learning-manager.en/help/migrated/kb/integration-to-outlook.md

 ## Enabling the invite-reply-tracking feature {#enablingtheinvitereplytrackingfeature}

-* Contact Adobe Prime Support to enable the invite-reply-tracking feature.
+* Contact Adobe Learning Manager Support to enable the invite-reply-tracking feature.
 * Once the feature is enabled for the account, all future Virtual Class/Class Room sessions created by an author can record the learner's response to the calendar invite.

 If learners are enrolled to a Virtual Class/Class Room session created before the invite-reply-tracking feature being enabled, then learner's responses to the calendar invite are not recorded.